vchrisb/cf-vLab-event/README.md

     ---
     applications:
-    - name: vchrisb
+    - name: vLab
       instances: 1
       memory: 128M
       command: null
       services:
-      - vchrisb_mysql
+      - vLab_mysql

 Modify ``init_db.sh`` which will be run to initializ the DB: